 Art & Nature Day: May 4, 2019

-The Lake County Land Trust will be hosting its third annual “Art & Nature Day” on Saturday, May 4 from 9:00am- 3:00pm.
+The Lake County Land Trust will be hosting its third annual “Art & Nature Day” on Saturday, May 4 from 10:00am- 2:00pm.
 The event, free to the public, will kick off with a photography walk along the Rodman Preserve’s nature trail, open to serious photographers of any age.
-Family-friendly activities will include a family hike, hand-painted tattoos, live music, plein-air stations, scavenger hunts, nature journaling, and educational nature booths.
-While there is no charge for admission or any of the activities, and temporary tattoos will be given on a donation-basis.
+Family-friendly activities will include a kids' scavenger hunt hike at 11am, and a more general nature hike at noon.
+Come for the hand-painted tattoos, live music, plein-air stations, scavenger hunts, nature journaling, and educational nature booths.
+While there is no charge for admission or any of the activities, temporary tattoos and snacks are provided on a donation-basis.

 A major part of this event is a display of photographs entered into the Lake County Rural Arts Initiative photography contest, open to students of all grades.
 Winners of cash prizes will be announced at 1:00pm during Art & Nature Day.
 Visit LCRAI.org/contest for more information about the contest.

 Getting outside has multiple powerful effects on mental and physical health.
 Despite these known benefits, people are losing connection with the outdoors and spending less time outside than ever before.
 The Lake County Land Trust encourages our residents to start a new routine, beginning May 5th by ‘taking it outside’ as a way to promote healthy mind, body, and spirit.
 Art & Nature Day was instituted as a way to participate in and support “Take it Outside California”, a statewide initiative designed to connect Californians with great outdoor spaces.
 Learn more at www.TakeItOutsideCA.com

 Please, no dogs.

 Here are some photos from past Art & Nature Days.